JasperFx/lamar/docs/guide/ioc/resolving/try-getting-an-optional-service-by-service-type.md

-# Try Getting an Optional Service by Plugin Type
+# Try Getting an Optional Service by Service Type

 ::: tip INFO
 The Lamar team does not recommend using "optional" dependencies as shown in this topic, but